hrishiksh/blog-11ty/README.md

 - [ ] front page
 - [ ] set Theme as per browser preference
 - [ ] bulk redirect to www and pages.dev domain
+- [ ] convert date shortcode to filter

 ## Saved ! maybe need in the future